hull/hull-node/README.md

 const connector = new Hull.Connector({ configuration });
 ```

-A complete toolkit to operate with Hull Client in request handlers.
+A complete toolkit to operate with a Hull Client available in request handlers.
 Includes Hull Middleware and a set of official patterns to build highly scalable and efficient Connectors

 ![hull node core components](/assets/docs/hull-node-components.png)